A short history

 Bovet, Daniel (1907-1992):

-Swiss-born Italian pharmacologist who received the 1957 Nobel Prize for Physiology or Medicine for his discoveries of certain chemotherapeutic agents.
+Swiss-born Italian pharmacologist who received the 1957 Nobel Prize for Physiology or Medicine for his discoveries in the field of pharmacologic agents.
 Bovet studied in Geneva, graduating with a doctorate in science in 1929.

 He went to the Pasteur Institute in Paris and became head of the therapeutic chemistry laboratory in 1937.
 In 1944 Bovet discovered pyrilamine (mepyramine), the first antihistamine, which, in counteracting the effect of histamine, is effective against allergic reactions.
 In 1947 a search for a synthetic substitute for curare (a muscle relaxant) led to his discovery of gallamine and other muscle relaxants.
 Among these are derivatives of succinylcholine, whose curare-like action he was the first to recognize.
 Curare and its synthetic substitutes came into use in conjunction with light anesthesia during surgery to induce muscle relaxation.